gabrieuz/anticipation-calculator/README.md

 # Anticipation Calculator

 This project is a simple form that calculates how much you will receive in the future based on the input amount, number of installments, and MDR (Merchant Discount Rate).
-The form returns the calculated amount in Brazilian Reais (R$) for tomorrow, in 15 days, in 30 days and in 90 days.
+The form returns the calculated amount in Brazilian Reais (R$) for tomorrow, in 15 days, in 30 days and in 90 days or in a customized period.

 ## Technology Stack
 - Vite